Air Products and Chemicals (NYSE:APD) Releases Q4 2021 Earnings Guidance

-Air Products and Chemicals (NYSE:APD) issued an update on its fourth quarter 2021 earnings guidance on Monday morning.
+Air Products and Chemicals (NYSE:APD) updated its fourth quarter 2021 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $2.440-$2.540 for the period, compared to the Thomson Reuters consensus estimate of $2.510.
 The company issued revenue guidance of -.Air Products and Chemicals also updated its FY 2021 guidance to $8.950-$9.050 EPS.

-Air Products and Chemicals (NYSE:APD) last announced its quarterly earnings data on Sunday, August 8th.
-The basic materials company reported $2.31 EPS for the quarter, missing the Zacks’ consensus estimate of $2.36 by ($0.05).
-The business had revenue of $2.60 billion during the quarter, compared to the consensus estimate of $2.47 billion.
+Air Products and Chemicals (NYSE:APD) last posted its quarterly earnings results on Sunday, August 8th.
+The basic materials company reported $2.31 EPS for the quarter, missing analysts’ consensus estimates of $2.36 by ($0.05).
 Air Products and Chemicals had a return on equity of 14.84% and a net margin of 20.15%.
-The business’s revenue for the quarter was up 26.1% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $2.01 EPS.
-As a group, research analysts forecast that Air Products and Chemicals will post 9.01 EPS for the current year.
+The company had revenue of $2.60 billion during the quarter, compared to analyst estimates of $2.47 billion.
+During the same quarter in the previous year, the business posted $2.01 earnings per share.
+The company’s revenue for the quarter was up 26.1% compared to the same quarter last year.
+As a group, equities analysts expect that Air Products and Chemicals will post 9.01 EPS for the current year.

-An institutional investor recently raised its position in Air Products and Chemicals stock.
-Morgan Stanley boosted its position in shares of Air Products and Chemicals, Inc. (NYSE:APD) by 12.9% during the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 1,941,605 shares of the basic materials company’s stock after buying an additional 222,002 shares during the period.
-Morgan Stanley owned approximately 0.88% of Air Products and Chemicals worth $558,561,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 79.22% of the company’s stock.
+A hedge fund recently raised its stake in Air Products and Chemicals stock.
+Morgan Stanley lifted its holdings in shares of Air Products and Chemicals, Inc. (NYSE:APD) by 12.9% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 1,941,605 shares of the basic materials company’s stock after purchasing an additional 222,002 shares during the period.
+Morgan Stanley owned about 0.88% of Air Products and Chemicals worth $558,561,000 at the end of the most recent reporting period.
+Institutional investors own 79.22% of the company’s stock.

 Air Products and Chemicals Company Profile